 Please remember to double check if you need a licensed mechanical contractor to install a make up damper to switch on simultaneously with the kitchen range hood to bring in fresh air to prevent a negative pressure in the home.
 There are many varying factors at play - location of your home, gas or electric range, differing building codes, etc. In BC, Canada our municipality states: makeup air is only required if the displacement of air exceeds .5 air changes per hour and is used with a fueled appliance (i.e. gas stove).

 I hope this helps.
 Be sure to always discuss this with your contractor HVAC installers and appliance providers.

-Check out our 15 steps to design your dream home blog posts!
+Check out our 15 Steps to designing your Dream Home below.